Depression Nutrition: Food that improves mood and mental health

 #2 Zinc and Brain Health

 According to an article in Biological Psychiatry, zinc is essential for many physiological functions, and plays a major role in cell growth, cell death, (old cells have to die to make room for the new one), and also regulates endocrine, immune and neuronal functions that may have to do with the pathophysiology of the development of depression.

-Zinc deficiency may be caused by many things including, aging, medical illness, alcoholism, hormones, medications such as antiretroviral, anti-inflammatories, cardiovascular medications, and anti-inflammatory medications according to (Petrilli, M., et al. 2017).
+Zinc deficiency may be caused by many things including, aging, medical illness, alcoholism, hormones, medications such as antiretroviral, anti-inflammatories, cardiovascular medications, and anti-inflammatory medications (Petrilli, M., et al. 2017).

 Per said the study, zinc plays a key role in over 300 biological processes and is required for cellular functions, DNA replication, and transcription, protein synthesis, maintenance of cell membranes, cellular transport, endocrine, immune and neuronal functions.

 The study further states that dysregulation of zinc is associated with reduced immunological functioning, stunted tissue regeneration, growth retardation, gi problems, visual and other sensory disturbances.